SawolTesf/Custom-Linked-List-for-Names/README.md

 The Java Custom Linked List for Names is developed using Java.
 It employs a custom linked list structure to store and manage names based on user inputs.

+## How to Use

+To use this program, you need to have Java installed on your machine.
+Once you have Java installed, you can run the program using the following command:

+java Namelist < input.txt

+Replace input.txt with the path to your input file.
+The input file should contain the commands for the program to execute.

 ## Future Improvements

 In the future, I plan to enhance the app with the following features: